Chrysler Valiant (AP5): Overview

-The AP5 Valiant was released in March 1964, replacing the SV1 Valiant.
+The AP5 Valiant was released in May 1963, replacing the SV1 Valiant.
 It was the first Valiant model to be manufactured in Australia rather than just assembled there.
-The AP5 featured entirely new sheet-metal, with most body panels produced in Australia.
-It differed from the US Plymouth Valiant in having a six-bar grille, a larger boot with a different rear deck and a flat rear window.
+Based on the 1963 Plymouth Valiant, the AP5 featured entirely new sheet-metal, with most body panels produced in Australia.
+While the front fenders were the same as the U.S Valiant, the front of the Australian model had a six-bar grille that stretched from headlight to headlight.
+The Australian version had a larger boot with a different rear deck and a flat rear window.
 The 225 cid slant six engine was carried over from the SV1 model and remained fully imported.
 Suspension was substantially unchanged but employed softer rear springs.
+Unlike the United States, no 2-door hardtop or convertibles were produced in Australia.

 The AP5 range was increased to include the upmarket Valiant Regal which featured different badgework, better seats and interior trim, auto transmission as standard, a heater with integrated demister, carpets and white-wall tyres.
-In November 1963 Safari and Regal Safari station wagons were added to the range.
+In November 1963, Safari and Regal Safari station wagons were added to the range.
 The wagons shared mechanical components and front styling with the sedans and were fitted with heavier rear springs.
-US Plymouth Valiant wagon rear sheetmetal was used, resulting in different rear end styling depending on production dates.
+U.S Plymouth Valiant wagon rear sheetmetal was used, resulting in different rear end styling depending on production dates.
 Early build AP5 wagons used 1963 Plymouth Valiant wagon horizontal style tail lights while later build wagons used 1964 Plymouth Valiant wagon vertical style tail lights.
 Both versions incorporated amber turn signals to comply with Australian regulations.

 The AP5 was marketed by Chrysler Australia as the "Valiant by Chrysler" rather than as the Chrysler Valiant.